AngleProtocol/angle-docs/guides/app-guides/app-faq.md

 ## Standard Liquidity Providers

-### Why are the APYs different for same asset pools?

-All collateral/agTokens pools are separated and managed by independent contracts.
-This means that, even though pools for a given collateral can use the same strategies, it could be the case that they don't or that some parameters related to these strategies differ.

-Additionally, the amounts put by users minting on these pools differ, which impact the multiplier effect explained [here](/core-module/standard-liquidity-providers/README.md#✖-multiplier-effect), and change the APYs for SLPs.

 ### Why can't I withdraw my collateral?

 If SLPs want to withdraw more funds than what is immediately available in their pool (due to funds being lent out), their transactions will get reverted.
 To prevent this from happening, we display an alert preventing them from making the transaction.

 They should wait for the next `harvest()` call from strategies, which should send funds back to the pool.
+This call can be directly made from the Angle app.